Vtek/Ninject.WebContext/README.md

 }
 ```

- In Ninject, Bindings are in transient scope by default.
-The library allow you to set the scope in the Http request scope :
+ In Ninject, bindings are in transient scope by default.
+The library allow you to set the Http request as scope :

  ```csharp
  Bind<IMyInterface>().To<IMyImplementation>().InHttpScope();
  ```

- When your module is ready, you have done 95% of the code !
+ When your modules are ready, you have done 95% of the work !
 Start the NinjectContext in your Global.asax application start method with one line :

  ```csharp
 NinjectContext